Sk1613/recommendation-thesis/README.md

 # Recommendation Research 👩‍💻

+## Aim

-## Aim: My aim is to facilitate and accelerate the literature review for researchers who are starting to work with recommendation systems.
+My aim is to facilitate and accelerate the literature review for researchers who are starting to work with recommendation systems.
 For this reason, I compiled the sources that I examined during my own research process.🙌

 If there is anything you want to add, remove or edit, contact me: sengulkaraderili@gmail.com